 One-sample t-test run on the outcome variable of health information-seeking behaviour generated a mean of (M = 3.88, SD = 0.85), which was significantly higher than the test value of 3 at t (164) = 7.27, p = 0.0.
 That is nearly 78% of responses responding to positive health information-seeking behaviour.

 The lowest score was 3.70, while the highest was 4.00 on the statement "I am more critical of the accuracy of the health information I seek".
 This insinuates that being critical and accurate plays an important part in respondents' behaviour towards health information seeking online, statistically reflecting a more positive health information-seeking behaviour.
+The item-wise results are summarised in Table 7, highlighting the dimensions of accuracy, selectivity, and critical evaluation that shape respondents' health information-seeking behaviour online.

 To summarise, factors such as criticality and accuracy of information ranked the highest among respondents, followed by selectivity and source credibility.
 This accounts for being meticulous in online searching regarding health information and being critical of the accuracy and credibility of the information found.
-Factors of accuracy and perceived credibility have been a few of the highlighted factors in past research in addition to quality, currency, completeness, comprehensiveness and coverage in the evaluation of health information quality (Dutta et al., 2010; Hu & Shyam Sundar, 2010), thus alluding to positive information-seeking behaviour in regard to online health matters.
+Factors of accuracy and perceived credibility have been a few of the highlighted factors in past research in addition to quality, currency, completeness, comprehensiveness and coverage in the evaluation of health information quality (Dutta et al., 2010; Hu & Shyam Sundar, 2010), thus alluding to positive information-seeking behaviour regarding online health matters.